zulfadlizainal/engineer/docs/lte_mbb/lte_mbb_layer1.md

 1. Release 9 specifies dual-layer beamforming.
 2. This will permit the base station to weight two layers individually at the antennas so that beamforming can be combined with spatial multiplexing for one or more UEs.

-UE Specific RS (Port 7 and 8)
+?>UE Specific RS (Port 7 and 8): The UE Specific RS must be coded differently so that the UE can distinguish among them.

-The UE Specific RS must be coded differently so that the UE can distinguish among them.
+Picture form [4]

 <br>
 <img src="\lte_mbb\img\lte_mbb_tm8.png" width=100% height=100% />